Lee Hyori: 2015–2017: Black

 In February 2015, Lee's representatives announced that her contract with B2M Entertainment had expired in 2013.
 In May 2015, Lee announced that she closed her blog as well as her Twitter account.
 Along with shutting down her social media, she stopped all of her television activities.
 In October of that year, Lee's representative told media outlets that she would be taking a 2-year hiatus from her entertainment career, "in order to have time for herself."
 In October 2016, Lee hinted at working on new music.
 In November, it was confirmed that Lee had signed with Kiwi Media Group with a new album due in 2017.
 In December, Lee made a return to social media with posts on Instagram.

-In January 2017, Kwi Media's CEO Kim Hyung Suk revealed on MBC's Video Star that Lee was taking on the bulk of the responsibility for her new album as executive producer while working with him and "10 Minutes" songwriter Kim Dong Hyun.
+In January 2017, Kiwi Media Group's CEO Kim Hyung Suk revealed on MBC's Video Star that Lee was taking on the bulk of the responsibility for her new album as executive producer while working with him and "10 Minutes" songwriter Kim Dong Hyun.
 In April 2017, it was announced that Lee would be starring with her husband in a new variety show entitled Hyori's Homestay.

 In June, Lee's agency confirmed her comeback for early July as she prepared to film a music video for the single.
 Later the same month, her agency announced that singer-songwriter Lee Juck would be featured on one of the tracks.
 A few days later, Lee released a teaser image and video teaser for the album's pre-release track "Seoul".
 The self-composed electro-R&B song was released on June 28, 2017, alongside the music video featuring the contrasting visuals of Seoul and Jeju Island.
 The album's tracklist was revealed along with a series of visual teasers for the album a few days before the album's release.
 On July 4, 2017, her sixth studio album, Black, was released alongside the rustic-themed official music video for the title track.
 The mature, experimental sound started with Monochrome continues as Lee wrote eight and composed nine of the ten album tracks.